-Your sex life will probably be different after your spinal cord injury, but sexual intimacy is still possible and encouraged.
+Your sex life will probably be different after your spinal cord injury.
+But sexual intimacy is still possible if you want it.
 Your rehabilitation centre may have a counsellor or other health professional who specializes in sexual health after an SCI.
-He or she may be able to help you and your partner with these issues.
+They may be able to help you and your partner with these issues.

-Men who can't get an erection can use the treatments for erection problems (erectile dysfunction).
+People who can't get an erection can use treatments for erection problems.
 These include:

-Women who have problems being aroused and have little or no vaginal lubrication may use:
+People who have problems being aroused and who have little or no vaginal lubrication may use:

-Both men and women can use sensual exercises that you do with your partner to find areas of your body that react to stimulation.
+Anyone can use sensual exercises.
+You do them with your partner to find areas of your body that react to stimulation.

-An SCI usually won't affect a woman's ability to get pregnant.
+An SCI usually won't affect your ability to get pregnant.
 You may have a brief pause in your menstrual cycle after an SCI.
 But after your period returns, you will probably be able to get pregnant.

 If you are sexually active after your injury, make sure to use birth control if you don't want to get pregnant.

 If you do want to get pregnant, make sure to be aware of the special medical, psychological, and social issues involved in an SCI pregnancy.
 Work with doctors who understand these issues.
-Common concerns and complications during pregnancy include:footnote 1
+Common concerns and complications during pregnancy include:

-Grief is one of the many challenges of adjusting to life after a spinal cord injury.
-It's your reaction to loss, and it affects you both emotionally and physically.
-But letting your emotions control you can result in unhealthy decisions and behaviour, a longer rehab, and taking longer to adjust to your spinal cord injury (SCI).
-Feeling and naming your emotions, and talking to others about them, will help you feel more solid and in control.
+Grief is one of the many challenges of adjusting to life after an SCI.
+It's your reaction to loss.
+It affects you both emotionally and physically.
+But letting your emotions control you can result in unhealthy decisions and behaviour.
+You may have a longer rehab.
+And it may take you longer to adjust to your SCI.
+Being aware of your emotions, and talking to others about them, will help you feel more solid and in control.

 Talking to a professional counsellor who understands the challenges of living with an SCI can be very helpful during tough times.